Island Colony

 No analysis available

 Strong building-wide evidence supports split AC availability at Island Colony.
-I found numerous remarks explicitly mentioning "split A/C," "split AC system," "split AC units in both the living room and bedroom," and "new split AC," across multiple listings and agents, which is well beyond copy-paste noise.
-The current MLS checkbox support (ACSPL in 8/20 listings) is consistent with these remarks, so this feature should be included.
+Multiple remarks explicitly say "split A/C units in both the living room and bedroom," "split AC," "Split System AC," and "newly installed split AC," across many listings and agents, which is consistent with the prior high-confidence MLS data.
+This does not look like a one-off copy-paste error; the feature is repeatedly described in fresh remarks.

 No analysis available